ChongWu-Biostat/prclust/README.md

 Clustering analysis is regarded as unsupervised learning in absence of a class label, as opposed to supervised learning.
 Over the last few years, a new framework of clustering analysis was introduced by treating it as a penalized regression problem based on over-parameterization.
 Specifically, we parameterize p-dimensional observations with its own centroid.
 Two observations are said to belong to the same cluster if their corresponding centroids are equal.
 Then clustering analysis is formulated to identify a small subset of distinct values of these centroids via solving a penalized regression problem.
 For more details, see the following two papers.

 * Pan Wei, Xiaotong Shen, and Binghui Liu.
 "Cluster Analysis: Unsupervised Learning via Supervised Learning with a Non-convex Penalty." *The Journal of Machine Learning Research* 14.1 (2013):1865-1889.
-* Chong Wu, Sunghoon Kwon, Xiaotong Shen and Wei Pan.
-"A new Algorithm and Theory for Penalized Regression-based Clustering", submitted.
+* Wu C, Kwon S, Shen X, Pan W. A New Algorithm and Theory for Penalized Regression-based Clustering.
+Journal of Machine Learning Research.
+2016;17(188):1-25.

 ```r
 library("prclust")